AyushPatell/AyushPatell/README.md

 ### 🎮 Serious Game for Student Recruitment
 A 3D virtual campus simulation built using **Unreal Engine 5**, complete with interactive quests, authentication system, and engagement analytics.

+### 📦 ByteNode – Distributed File Storage System (Django + IPFS)
+A distributed file storage system using Django and IPFS, with secure authentication, file chunking, self-healing, and REST APIs for scalable, redundant, and resilient storage.

 ### 🏠 HomeEase
 A dynamic home services platform with a **Python/Django** back end, **PHP** integrations, and responsive UI using **HTML/CSS/JS**.